-Adlib supplied full production – lighting, video including LED screens and cameras, audio and rigging – to DF Concerts for the 2019 Glasgow Summer Sessions in Bellahouston Park that featured three dynamic gigs over two consecutive weekends, attracting over 100,000 people who rocked up to see headliners The Cure, Foo Fighters and The 1975.
+Adlib supplied full production – lighting hire, video including LED screen rental and cameras, audio rental and rigging – to DF Concerts for the 2019 Glasgow Summer Sessions in Bellahouston Park that featured three dynamic gigs over two consecutive weekends, attracting over 100,000 people who rocked up to see headliners The Cure, Foo Fighters and The 1975.

 The project was co-ordinated from Glasgow’s Scottish Office by Chris Neary and Craig Hamilton who created a production visual and audio design that also facilitated each of the headliner’s own productions.

 Adlib provided The Cure’s 4 truss ‘house’ rig with both Foo Fighters and The 1975 installing their own video and lighting specials packages ‘underneath’ the house system.

 Adlib’s four LX trusses and one backdrop truss were installed beneath the 22-metre wide Serious stage and roof structure similar to the one they worked with for the TRNSMT Festival a few weeks earlier.

 Over 70 moving lights were utilised, a combination of Martin MAC Viper Washes and Profiles and Claypaky Mythos hybrids that were great for beams and effects.
 These were all chosen as good, reliable workhorse fixtures.